Spotted boxfish

-The spotted or white-spotted boxfish (Ostracion meleagris), is a species of boxfish found in the Indian and Pacific Oceans.
-It is found on reefs at depths of from 1 to 30 m.
+The spotted boxfish (Ostracion meleagris), also known as the black boxfish, ornate boxfish or white-spotted boxfish, is a species of marine ray-finned fish belonging to the family Ostraciidae, the boxfishes.
+This species is found in the Indian and Pacific Oceans.
+It occurs on reefs at depths of from 1 to 30 m.
 This species grows to a length of 25 cm.
 Males and females differ in colour: males are blackish on the back with white spots, and have bluish sides with bright yellowish bands and spots.
 Females and juveniles are dark brown to blackish with white spots.
 As with other species of boxfish, the spotted boxfish's bony carapace gives it a distinctly angular appearance; it has been described as resembling an ottoman.

+Taxonomy

+The spotted boxfish was first formally described in 1796 by the English naturalist George Shaw with its type locality given as the Southern Ocean, i.e. the South Pacific.
+The spotted trunkfish is classified in the genus Ostracion which the 5th edition of Fishes of the World classifies within the family Ostraciidae in the suborder Ostracioidea within the order Tetraodontiformes.

+Etymology

+The spotted boxfish is classified in the genus Ostracion, this name means "little box" and is an allusion to the shape of the body of its type species, O. cubicum.
+The specific name, meleagris is the specific name of the helmeted guineafowl and is an allusion to the white spots on a dark background like the plumage pattern of a guineafowl.